 Understanding the Balance Sheet, Income Statement and Cash Flow Statement

-Many people find it challenging to use a company's financial statements as management tools until they understand how to interpret them.
-Accounting data collected over time is used to prepare the three key financial statements, which includes the cash flow statement, balance sheet, and income statement, also known as the profit & loss statement.
+Many people find it challenging to use a company's financial statements for a management tool until they understand how to interpret them.
+Accounting data is collected over a specific time and is used to prepare the three key financial elements of the statement.

 Each statement takes the company’s financial pulse in a different area.
 To show how these documents work, the following examines an actual historical balance sheet, income statement and cash flow statement of Target Corporation, shows how you can calculate some financial ratios, and a few ways to interpret the data.

 Balance sheet information allows you to calculate several financial ratios that measure company performance.
 Additionally, current balance sheets often present data from at least one previous period, so you can compare how financial performance has changed.

 The balance sheet presents the company's financial status as a snapshot, or at a certain point in time.
 For example, if the balance sheet is presented as of May 1, 2018, you would see the bank account balances from that date in the balance sheet's line item called cash, in the current assets section.

 For a learning exercise, you can identify a public company in the same industry as your own startup and download their financial statements from their company website.